Spaces

 Distribution, three ways

-Public on the marketplace, private to your org, or scoped to a single project.
+Public on the Space Store, private to your org, or scoped to a single project.
 Same SDK either way.